sal55/langs/MLang.md/Mfeatures.md

 ### M versus C

-While the languages largely do the same things, to remind myself of the signficant differences, M has:
+They're both roughly at the same level, but these are some ignficant differences.
+M has:

 * Algol-style syntax without braces and without begin-end either (which are as bad as braces)
 * More line-oriented and largely semi-colon free